 Maldives president asks China to send more tourists amid diplomatic row with India

-Mohamed Muizzu said that his government has plans to diversify the tourism sector.
+Mohamed Muizzu said that his government plans to diversify the tourism sector.

 Maldivian President Mohamed Muizzu on Tuesday appealed to China to send more tourists to his country amid a diplomatic row with India.